 Credit card or check details

-The first time measures are generated in your practice dashboard, it will be typical to have poor scores on most measures.
-This is often due to inconsistent data capture (not captured well, systematically, or put in the right place or right way), poor attribution (not clear which patients are in who’s panel), lack of data capture (how lab results are reported), or lack of patient panel management processes (no mechanism to identify patients who haven’t had immunizations, lab work, or a visit within prescribed time).
+The initial performance generated in your practice dashboard may show poor scores on some measures.
+This is often due to inconsistent data capture (not captured well, systematically, or put in the right place or right way), poor attribution (not clear which patients are in who’s panel), lack of data capture (how lab results are reported), or lack of patient panel management processes (no mechanism to identify patients who have not had immunizations, lab work, or a visit within prescribed time).